-This time we’ve rounded up our favorite choices if you’re looking for a cardboard cat scratcher to keep your cat’s claws distracted from the carpets and the furniture.
+We’ve rounded up our favorite cat scratcher products to keep your cat’s claws distracted from the carpets and the furniture.

-While the idea of a cat that doesn’t scratch is one many cat owners dream about, it is not an idea that is likely to ever become a reality.
+Many cat owners dream of a cat that doesn’t scratch at all, but it is not an idea that is likely to ever become a reality.

 What this means is: if you own a cat, you own a cat that scratches.

 Without any hope of keeping your cat from scratching, the next best option is to provide suitable items your cat can scratch on whenever the urge arises.

 So without further ado, let’s take an in-depth look at cat scratch behaviors and cardboard cat toys, including a cardboard cat scratcher and cardboard cat tree that will give your cat plentiful scratching options!

 All of these products were carefully and independently selected by the Happy Cat Site team.
 If you decide to make a purchase from one of the links marked by an asterisk, we may earn a small commission on that sale.
 This is at no extra cost to you.